cybercongress/cybercongress/site/content/post/cyber-wednesday-2020-03-25.md

 - Read-through of foundation ceremony draft
 - Patch for GoL rules feat. @serejandmyself
-- Euler-5 precommits stats and links export
+- Euler-5 pre-commits stats and links export
 - Blogpost about that
 - Develop proposal of takeoff donation start feat. @serejandmyself
 - Blogposts about test~Auction and Claim mechanics feat. @serejandmyself